Mathsterk/uptime-kuma/README.md

-# uptime-kuma
+# uptime-kuma container
- Builds a container with uptime-kuma
+ Builds an [uptime-kuma](https://github.com/louislam/uptime-kuma) container with the latest from the master branch

+### Why?
+The original repo does not have any bleeding edge container images, so i decided to build them myself